 To start the hike, head to the La Crusc Chairlift valley station in Badia.
 Take the La Crusc 1 chairlift followed by the La Crusc 2 gondola to the Santa Croce Sanctuary (2045 m).
 You only need to purchase a one-way ticket.

-The La Crusc cableways operate from early/mid-June until late September.
+The La Crusc cableways usually operate from mid-June until the end of September.

 Opening times

-For more information on pricing and openeing times, click here.
+For more information on pricing and opening times, visit the Santa Croce website.

 Armentara Meadows Trail Description